Vitamin B-12, Poop and Soil

 In order for the bacteria to produce Vitamin B-12, they must have cobalt present.
 Our soil has

-rapidly declined in quality, due to over-farming and other industrial hazards
+rapidly declined in quality, due to over-farming and other industrial hazards (this soil depletion issue,

-is one of the biggest environmental threats of our day): so cobalt,
+is one of the biggest environmental threats of our day): so cobalt, and other compounds and elements,

 are often missing from soil.